Aliases for MAPRE1 Gene

 GeneCards Summary for MAPRE1 Gene

 MAPRE1 (Microtubule Associated Protein RP/EB Family Member 1) is a Protein Coding gene.
-Diseases associated with MAPRE1 include Adenomatous Polyposis Coli and Familial Adenomatous Polyposis.
-Among its related pathways are DNA Damage and Regulation of PLK1 Activity at G2/M Transition.
-GO annotations related to this gene include poly(A) RNA binding and protein C-terminus binding.
+Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include protein C-terminus binding.
 An important paralog of this gene is MAPRE3.

 UniProtKB/Swiss-Prot for MAPRE1 Gene